-On the System / Configuration page, you can change the password for the administrator account used to access the web-based interface of the router and to access the device settings via TELNET, restore the factory defaults, backup the current configuration, restore the router's configuration from a previously created file, save the changed settings to the non-volatile memory, reboot the device, or change the web-based interface language.
+On the System / Configuration page, you can change the password for the administrator account used to access the web-based interface of the router and to access the device settings via TELNET and SSH, restore the factory defaults, backup the current configuration, restore the router's configuration from a previously created file, save the changed settings to the non-volatile memory, reboot the device, or change the web-based interface language.

-Figure 139.
+Figure 175.
 The System / Configuration page.

 In order to change the password for the administrator account, in the User section, enter a new password in the New password and Password confirmation fields.
 Use digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.
-Click the Show icon () to display the entered values.
+9 Click the Show icon () to display the entered values.
 Then click the SAVE button.

 Remember or write down the new password for the administrator account.
-In case of losing the new password, you can access the settings of the router only after restoring the factory default settings via the hardware RESET button.
+In case of losing the new password, you can access the settings of the router only after restoring the factory default settings via the hardware WPS/RST button.
 This procedure wipes out all settings that you have configured for your router.

-To change the web-based interface language, select the needed value from the Language drop-down list.
+To change the web-based interface language, in the Miscellaneous section, select the needed value from the Language drop-down list.

-^{4 0-9,} A-Z, a-z, space, !"#\$%&'()+,-./:;<=>?@[\]^'{|}~.
+^{9 0-9,} A-Z, a-z, space, !"#\$%&'()+,-./:; $<=>?@[\]^ '{|}~.$